redDwarf03/stardpix/README.md

 ### Testing on a Physical Device

-If you want to run and test the Flutter application on a physical Android device (connected via USB) while your StarkNet devnet is running on your computer, you'll need to make a few adjustments:
+If you want to run and test the Flutter application on a physical Android device (connected via USB) while your StarkNet devnet is running on your computer, follow these steps carefully:

 1.  **Find Your Computer's Local IP Address:**
     Your phone needs to connect to your computer over the local network.